 Finding a mattress that will provide healthy support for your muscles to recover and rest is critical to elite athletes.
 Nowadays, many mattresses include a layer that has been specifically designed to nurture a healthy spine and offer targeted pressure relief.
 However, there are plenty of beds that lack in this support layer.
 When conducting research, look for information concerning how the mattress will maintain aligned your spine’s natural curvature and how it will ease tension and pressure.

 In order to properly support your body, a good mattress should be softer in areas like your shoulders and hips and firmer in areas around your neck, torso, and feet.
 These features will strengthen your body’s natural alignment and will reduce pains and aches.
-Athletes should also look for a bed with extra support in the middle of the mattress, because it will prevent your torso from sinking in it.
+Athletes should also look for a bed with extra support in the middle of the mattress because it will prevent their torso from sinking in it.

 Sleep-Promoting Technologies and Temperature Regulation

 The time you spend asleep is the opportunity for your body to recover both physically and mentally from the day’s events.
 Athletes require certain amounts of both light and deep sleep, as each stage of sleep is responsible for a specific facet of body healing.
 For example, light sleep is associated with regeneration and cell division, which directly links to faster muscle recovery.
 Getting 8-9 hours of sleep after an intensive workout can also help build your muscles.
 And during deep sleep, hormones are secreted to help keep your body processes in sync.

 To get restorative rest, it’s critical that you spend an adequate amount of time asleep to go through each stage of sleep.
 Sleep-promoting technologies that keep you cool, and create a peaceful sleeping environment, are beneficial in helping you stay asleep.